E M Cumming Essay Prize

 Modern Essays Inspired by Books of the Bible

-With thanks to a generous donor, the E M Cumming Essay Prize is an annual $1000 prize open to all Burgmann residents, where an essay is read before a meeting specially convened for this purpose, known as the reading meeting.
-Essays consist of a written text of not more than 1000 words, with topics each year derived from books of the Bible, as named and listed in the Authorised Version of 1611.
+With thanks to a generous donor, the E M Cumming Essay Prize is an annual $1,000 prize open to all Burgmann residents, where a 1,000 words or less essay is read before a specially-convened meeting.
+Topics each year centre on books of the Bible, as named and listed in the Authorised Version of 1611.

 Read below for more information about our winning residents from previous years.